simple-shadow/Aes-online-encdec/README.md

 - **Secure Encryption**: Encrypt your text using AES with a custom key.
 - **Secure Decryption**: Decrypt previously encrypted text using the same key.
+- **SHA Key Processing**: The input key is processed with SHA to allow for encryption and decryption using any key length.
 - **User-Friendly Interface**: Simple and intuitive interface for easy use.
 - **Privacy Focused**: We respect your privacy and do not store any data.